dayanez/Dante/README.md

 # Dante

+Yeah so this started off as just a little side project still is but has made me fall in love with Graphics Programming.
+Actively working on this almost everyday.
+Using some of Google Filaments math since they optimized the shit out of it but most of it is mine as well.

 ## First-time install & build

 Windows: open an **x64 Native Tools Command Prompt for VS 2022** (plain PowerShell/cmd